Lostmyname/haters/README.md

 # Shake It Off
-This is an application which pulls detractors from [Delighted](https://delighted.com/), our [NPS](http://en.wikipedia.org/wiki/Net_Promoter) tracking system and posts them into a room on Slack.
+This is an application that pulls detractors from [Delighted](https://delighted.com/), our [NPS](http://en.wikipedia.org/wiki/Net_Promoter) tracking system and posts them into a room on Slack.